My Nutrition Philosophy

-Healthful eating is within everyone’s reach.
-My mission is to give individuals the knowledge to improve their own heart health and overall wellness through a behavioral approach to meet their personal goals.
+My mission is to give individuals the knowledge, along with actionable steps, to improve their heart health and overall wellness through small yet significant lifestyle changes.

-I’ve helped support adults in both long-term and acute care settings for years.
-And I’m devoted to sharing accurate, evidenced-based information while promoting a healthier “do-able” lifestyle.
+I’m devoted to sharing accurate, evidenced-based information while promoting a “do-able” lifestyle.
 My education and experience has taught me that addressing emotional and behavioral factors along with the nutritional aspect puts individuals in a position to lead a more balanced lifestyle.
 Thereby, providing a more permanent path to wellness.

 Through the information on this website, I am dedicated to showing, teaching and encouraging YOU how to make positive changes towards a heart healthy lifestyle and providing you with resources on how to prevent and even reverse heart diseases.

 Thank you so much for visiting and for your support!

 Kiran Campbell, RD is a Registered Dietitian Nutritionist with over 12 years of experience in the field of dietetics, specializing in heart health, weight management and wellness and disease prevention.

 - Eastern Michigan University

 - Cardiovascular Health and Well-being Dietetic Practice Group

 HI!
 I’m Kiran.
 My passion is working with and educating adults actively seeking ways to achieve a heart healthy nutrition lifestyle through changing the way they eat.
 Although when I am not working, you can usually find me at home with my family or in the kitchen cooking, baking, or creating new recipes for YOU.